signalogic/SigSRF_SDK/README.md

   1. Host
   2. VM
-  Please select target for Signalogic SW install [1-2]:
+  Please select target for co-CPU software install [1-2]:

-After choosing one of these, the script will next prompt:
+After choosing an install target of either Host or VM, the script will next prompt:

   1. Install Signalogic SW
   2. Uninstall Signalogic SW